- 22 Jun 2023

 In other cases, you have to assign appropriate permissions to a role and subsequently assign the role to a user for them to have access.
 Assigning permissions directly to a user will not work unless the option to grant access to all users is selected.

 For example, access to view menu items with views is managed at the role level with specific permission assignment.
-For instance, if the All Users option is not chosen for the Clients menu item then in order for a user to see the Clients menu item the role assigned to them must have the View Client Details (
+If the All Users option is not chosen for the Clients menu item then in order for a user to see the Clients menu item the role assigned to them must have the

 Guidelines for assigning roles and permissions

-Admins have access to sensitive data and can do practically anything in Mambu.
-We recommend you have a minimum of two admin users for account management purposes.
-For example, an admin user can reset another admin user's password, therefore in the case of an account lockout it is useful to have another admin in your organization.
+Administrators have access to sensitive data and can do practically anything in Mambu.
+We recommend you have a minimum of two administrators for account management purposes.
+For example, an administrator can reset another administrator's password.
+In the case of an account lockout it is useful to have another administrator in your organization.

-However, we recommend a maximum of four admins in your organization for data security.
+We recommend a maximum of four administrators in your organization for data security.

 General permission assignment